Ejaculation problems

 What is premature ejaculation?

-There are many different definitions of premature ejaculation1.
+There are many different definitions of premature ejaculation.
 If you regularly ejaculate sooner than you wish, or with minimal stimulation, and it is a problem for you and your partner, you may have premature ejaculation.

 Premature ejaculation can be lifelong or acquired.
 Lifelong premature ejaculation refers to when it is present from someone’s first sexual experience.
 Acquired premature ejaculation develops after previously having a longer, satisfactory time to ejaculation.